Output: True

 Checking for NaN (Not a Number)

-NaN is a special floating value represented by undefined or unrepresentable numerical results.
+NaN is an exceptional floating value represented by undefined or unrepresentable numerical results.
 Since nobody knows what NaN is, NaN != NaN evaluates to True.

 The “in” operator does not work for checking NaN values because two NaNs are different values.